Why 2026 Is the Best Year for an African Safari

 9. Garden Route, South Africa — Best Road Trip Safari

-The Garden Route is South Africa's most scenic coastal road trip — 300 km of forests, beaches, whale-watching spots, and private game reserves between Cape Town and Port Elizabeth.
+The Garden Route is South Africa's most scenic coastal road trip — 300 km of forests, beaches, whale-watching spots, and private game reserves between day trips">Cape Town and Port Elizabeth.

 🏆 Recommended: Garden Route Highlights Road Trip